Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

-About Osmanthus heterophyllus (False Holly, Holly Osmanthus, Holly Tea Olive, Mock Holly, Japanese False Holly, Holly Leaf Osmanthus)
+Also known as Holly Osmanthus, Holly Tea Olive, Mock Holly, Japanese False Holly, Holly Leaf Osmanthus

 Some have called the false holly, ‘fake holly’.
 While it has similar attributes as the true holly, using the word ‘fake’ implies it is inferior.
 Nothing is further from the truth.
 False holly is an attractive, elegant, easy care and non invasive shrub that never fails to impressive, especially the Osmanthus heterophyllus ‘Goshiki’.
 See below for recommended false holly varieties.

-Continue below to learn how to grow, care and prune false holly.
+The comprehensive guide below will help on how to grow, care and prune your false holly.

 False Holly At A Glance